 We added our bead on the top and then just tied a knot at the very top to make a loop for hanging.

-Once you’ve created your tassel the fun part is dipping them in the dye.
+Once you’ve created the tassel then we get to the fun part, which is dipping them in the dye.

 Here’s your chance to be creative and use your favorite colors for your project.

 We just dipped, swirled, and then hung our ornaments to dry.